About the Show

 Series 4 Summary

-Among the sites of interest are a potential 13th century leper hospital in Cornwall, mysterious stones in a Glasgow graveyard and one of the most precious sites in English heritage - Malton in North Yorkshire.
+Among the sites in the fourth series are a possible 13th-century leper hospital in Cornwall, mysterious stones in a Glasgow graveyard and Malton, one of the most precious sites in English heritage

 Episode 1 - St Mary's City, Maryland

-The series begins with an unusual transatlantic departure when Time Team follow in the footsteps of some of the first English settlers in America.
-The journey takes them to the historic landing site of St Mary's City, Maryland, where they join American experts to unearth some important finds and challenge some of their original theories.
+The Team cross the Atlantic, following in the footsteps of English settlers, to St Mary's City, Maryland, where they join American experts to unearth important finds and challenge existing theories

 Episode 2 - Launceston Church